krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

 ### Constant Order $O(1)$

-Constant orders are common for constants, variables, and objects whose quantity is unrelated to the size of the input data $n$.
+Constant order is common for constants, variables, and objects whose quantity is unrelated to the size of the input data $n$.

-Note that memory occupied by initializing a variable or calling a function in a loop is freed when it enters the next loop, so there is no accumulation of occupied space and the space complexity remains $O(1)$ :
+It is important to note that memory occupied by initializing a variable or calling a function in a loop is released once the next iteration begins.
+Therefore, there is no accumulation of occupied space and the space complexity remains $O(1)$ :

 ```src
 [file]{space_complexity}-[class]{}-[func]{constant}